Orange Bird: Disney theme parks

 In the 1970s, Orange Bird appeared at Magic Kingdom as a walk-around character.
 He would often be found walking throughout Adventureland, outside the Enchanted Tiki Room.
 A figure of the character was also perched in a spot behind the counters of the Sunshine Tree Terrace, which has since been restored to the location after having spent years in the Disney Archives.
 Orange Bird merchandise can be found in retail locations at both Walt Disney World and the Disneyland Resort.

 In 2004, Orange Bird was featured at Tokyo Disneyland due to the character's high popularity in Japan.
 The Walt Disney Company created merchandising to coincide with Japan's annual Orange Day on April 14.
 The Orange Bird soon returned to appearing regularly on merchandise in the United States Disney Store as well.
 This includes t-shirts, pins, ear hats, Vinylmation figures, and cups shaped like Orange Bird.

-In April 2012, the Orange Bird made a return to a fully restored Sunshine Tree Terrace at Walt Disney World.
+In April 2012, Orange Bird made a return to a fully restored Sunshine Tree Terrace at Walt Disney World's Magic Kingdom.